 We derive a significant portion of our revenues from recurring fees and commissions paid by wealth management product providers or underlying corporate borrowers whose products our clients purchase.
 The recurring fees and commission rates are set by such product providers or underlying corporate borrowers, and vary from product to product.
 Recurring fees and commission rates can change based on the prevailing political, economic, regulatory, taxation and competitive factors that affect the product providers or underlying corporate borrowers.
 These factors, which are not within our control, include the capacity of product providers to place new business, profits of product providers, client demand and preference for wealth management products, the availability of comparable products from other product providers at a lower cost, the availability of alternative wealth management products to clients and the tax deductibility of commissions and fees.
-In addition, the historical volume of wealth management products that we distributed or managed may have a significant impact on our bargaining power with third-party wealth management product providers or underlying corporate borrowers in relation to the commission and fee rates for future products.
+In addition, the historical volume of wealth management product providers or underlying corporate borrowers in relation to the commission and fee rates for future products.
 Because we do not determine, and cannot predict, the timing or extent of commission and fee rate changes with respect to the wealth management products, it is difficult for us to assess the effect of any of these changes on our operations.
 Any decrease in commission and fee rates would significantly affect our revenues, cash flow and results of operations.